 Creighton vs. UConn Women's Basketball Predictions & Picks - January 3

-Wednesday's game between the No. 12 UConn Huskies (10-3) and the No. 21 Creighton Bluejays (10-2) at D.J.
-Sokol Arena has a projected final score of 72-69 based on our computer prediction, with UConn securing the victory.
+Wednesday's game that pits the No. 12 UConn Huskies (10-3) versus the No. 21 Creighton Bluejays (10-2) at D.J.
+Sokol Arena has a projected final score of 72-69 (based on our computer prediction) in favor of UConn, who we project as a slight favorite in this matchup.
 Game time is at 7:00 PM on January 3.

-The Bluejays took care of business in their last matchup 67-56 against St. John's (NY) on Saturday.

-The Bluejays came out on top in their last game 67-56 against St. John's (NY) on Saturday.
-In their last game on Sunday, the Huskies claimed a 95-64 victory over Marquette.
-Lauren Jensen scored a team-high 20 points for the Bluejays in the victory.
-In the Huskies' win, Paige Bueckers led the team with 25 points (adding one rebound and five assists).
+The Bluejays won their last outing 67-56 against St. John's (NY) on Saturday.
+The Huskies won their last matchup 95-64 against Marquette on Sunday.
+In the victory, Lauren Jensen led the Bluejays with 20 points.
+In the Huskies' win, Paige Bueckers led the way with 25 points (adding one rebound and five assists).

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!